taksatou/msgpack-haskell/README.md

 note
 =====

-Added experimental implementation of C language and Pointer type.
+Added experimental C language support and Pointer type to MessagePack IDL.

 MessagePack for Haskell